Table of Contents

 The Board is an independent adjudicative agency of the Ontario government.
 The environmental scan describes the business environment in which the Board operates.

-The Board’s volume of cases is the highest it has been in its 30-year history, with 19 active cases as of April 1, 2021.
+The Board’s volume of cases continues to be some of the highest it has been in its 31-year history, with 18 active cases as of January 5, 2022.
 The Board continues to experience an increased volume of applications for both nuisance complaints and by-law issues.

 In recent years, some hearings have become more complex due to an increase in motions regarding procedures, site visits, jurisdiction and persons seeking third party status.

-The Board continues to see several complaints from agricultural organizations about municipal bylaws that restrict cannabis production as well as nuisance (odour & light) complaints regarding cannabis production facilities every year.
+The Board continues to see several complaints from agricultural organizations about municipal bylaws that restrict cannabis production, as well as nuisance (odour and light) complaints regarding cannabis production facilities every year.

-The Board is also dealing with several bylaw complaints related to biosolids, bylaw complaints related to the abatement of greenhouse lights, and a number of nuisance complaints regarding noise and odour.
+The Board is also dealing with several bylaw complaints related to biosolids, 10 bylaw complaints related to the abatement of greenhouse lights, and nuisance complaints regarding odour and flies.

 The AAD requires provincial agencies to use a risk-based approach to managing agency oversight.
 Risk assessment and management is reviewed every quarter from the perspectives of both the Board and the ministry.
 The most recent risk assessment did not identify any high level or medium level risks; those risks that were identified were assessed as low level from both Board and ministry perspectives.
 Below are the two low-level risks identified: